colinmollenhour/dotfiles/README.md

 **WARNING:** This will copy the files to your home directory, replacing any existing files.

-Pass any file names you do not want replaced as arguments to the `install.sh` script.
-For example, `install.sh .gitconfig` will install all files EXCEPT `.gitconfig`.
+Run with `--help` to see a list of files that will be replaced.
+If you do not want to install all files pass the file names of the files you **do** want installed as arguments to the `install.sh` script.

+For example, `install.sh .gitconfig` will install **only** `.gitconfig`.

 ## Help